Iterators in Python

 In this code, we made an iterator object of the iterable nums.

-Then we made an infinite while loop in which there is a try-catch block where we stop the loop if we get StopIteration, else it will continue to print the next element in the iterable.
+Then we made an infinite while loop in which there is a try-catch block where we stop the loop if we get StopIteration; else, it will continue to print the next element in the iterable.

-Infinite Iterators in Python
+Python Infinite Iterators

 Let’s understand Infinite Iterators by making our own infinite iterator.